-Directory Features of Example simple simple_pt r4k_intr simple shows two processes and simple_pt shows two threads scheduled on a single CPU at a frame rate slow enough to permit use of printf() for debugging.
-The examples differ in the time base used; and the r4k_intr code uses a barrier for synchronization. mprogs Like simple, but the scheduled processes are independent programs. multi multi_pt ext_intr user_intr vsync_intr Three synchronous Frame Schedulers running lightweight processes (or pthreads in multi_pt) on three processors.
+Directory Features of Example simple simple_pt r4k_intr simple shows two processes and simple_pt shows two threads scheduled on a single CPU 0 at a frame rate slow enough to permit use of printf() for debugging.
+The examples differ in the time base used; and the $r4k\intr$ code uses a barrier for synchronization.
+Like simple , but the scheduled processes are independent programs.
+0"multi multi_pt ext_intr user_intr vsync_intr Three synchronous Frame Schedulers running lightweight processes (or pthreads in multi_pt ) on three processors.
 These examples are much alike, differing mainly in the source of the time base interrupt. complete stop_resume Like multi in starting three Frame Schedulers.
 Information about the activity processes is stored in arrays for convenient maintenance.
-The stop_resume code demonstrates frs_stop() and frs_resume() calls. driver dintr driver contains a pseudo-device driver that demonstrates the Frame Scheduler device driver interface. dintr contains a program based on simple that uses the example driver as a time base.
+The stop_resume code demonstrates frs_stop() and frs_resume() calls. driver dintr driver contains a pseudo-device driver that demonstrates the Frame Scheduler device driver interface. dintr contains a program based on simple that uses the example driver as a time base. sixtyhz memlock One process scheduled at a 60 Hz frame rate.
+The activity process in the memlock example locks its address space into memory before it joins the scheduler. upreuse Complex example that demonstrates the creation of a pool of reusable processes, and how they can be dispatched as activity processes on a Frame Scheduler.